Otway Pork glazed Christmas ham

 Justine Schofield’s glazed Christmas ham

-After a successful partnership last year, the business has announced a second collaboration with Australian cook, author and TV presenter Justine Schofield.
-Here, Schofield shares her Christmas ham masterpiece, as well as tips to prep, score, glaze and cook your ham.
+Here, Australian cook, author and TV presenter Justine Schofield shares her Christmas ham masterpiece, as well as tips to prep, score, glaze and cook your ham.

 Cooking time 45 minutes